 From July 2017- December 2018 DiScipio served as a hitting and defensive instructor at the South Troy Dodger Premier Training Facility located in Albany, NY where he worked with athletes from the ages of 9-18 in various aspects of athletic training including but not limited to speed and strength conditioning and fast twitch-explosive muscle training.
 For the duration of this time DiScipio was also an assistant coach of the 16u South Troy Dodgers summer baseball team which he helped coach to a Northeast Regional Championship and World Series birth.
 As an assistant coach of the 16u South Troy Dodger team during the Summer of 2018 he helped coach the team to a record of 29-9 and a sixth place finish in the AABC Mickey Mantle World Series held in Connecticut August of 2018.

-Originally from Niskayuna New York, Josh is currently an online adjunct faculty member at Grand Canyon University where he facilitates sports management undergraduate courses within the Colangelo College of Business.
+Originally from Niskayuna New York, Josh is a doctorate holder in the social sciences (Ph.D.) and is currently an online adjunct faculty member at Grand Canyon University where he facilitates sports management undergraduate courses within the Colangelo College of Business.